Practical Hilbert space approximate Bayesian Gaussian processes for probabilistic programming: Introduction

 While \citet{solin2018hilbert} have fully developed the mathematical theory behind this specific approximation of GPs, further work is needed for its practical implementation in probabilistic programming frameworks.
 In this paper, the interactions among the key factors of the method such as the number of basis functions, domain of the prediction space, and properties of the true functional relationship between covariates and response variable, are investigated and analyzed in detail in relation to the computational performance and accuracy of the method.
-Practical recommendations are given for the values of the key factors based on intuitive graphical summaries that encode the recognized relationships.
-Our recommendations will help users to choose valid and optimized values for these factors, improving computational performance without sacrificing modeling accuracy.
-We also propose diagnostics to indicate whether the chosen values for the number of basis functions and the domain of the prediction space are adequate to model the data well.
+Practical recommendations are given for the values of the key factors based on simple diagnostic values and intuitive graphical summaries that encode the recognized relationships.
+Our recommendations help users to choose valid and optimized values for these factors, improving computational performance without sacrificing modeling accuracy.
+The proposed diagnostic can be used to check whether the chosen values for the number of basis functions and the domain of the prediction space are adequate to model the data well.
+On that basis, we also develop an iterative procedure to achieve accuracte approximation performance with minimal computational costs.

 We have implemented the approach in the probabilistic programming language Stan \citep{carpenter2017stan} as well as subsequently in the \textit{brms} package \citep{burkner2017brms} of the R software \citep{R2019R}.
 Several illustrative examples of the performance and applicability of the method are shown using both simulated and real datasets.
 All examples are accompanied by the corresponding Stan code.
 Although there are several GP specific software packages available to date, for example, GPML \citep{rasmussen2010gpml}, GPstuff \citep{vanhatalo2013gpstuff}, GPy \citep{gpy2014}, and GPflow \citep{GPflow2017}, each provide efficient implementations only for a restricted range of GP-based models.
-In this paper, we do not focus on the fastest possible inference for some specific GP models, but instead are interested in how GPs can be easily used as modular components in probabilistic programming frameworks.
+In this paper, we do not focus on the fastest possible inference for a small set of specific GP models, but instead we are interested in how GPs can be easily used as modular components in probabilistic programming frameworks.